SuryaSoftwareInitiative/SpywareScanner/README.md

 8. Please consult with a qualified cybersecurity professional if needed.
 9. Press Enter to exit safely.

 No installation.
 No registry entries.
-No phone-home behavior.
+No advertisements.
+No tracking.
 **Just you and your machine.**

 ---